cockroachdb/docs/v21.2/node-shutdown.md

 </section>

 <section class="filter-content" markdown="1" data-scope="decommission">
-After all replicas are transferred, the node is automatically drained.
+After all replicas on a decommissioning node are rebalanced, the node is automatically drained.
 </section>

 Node drain consists of the following consecutive phases: